-As mentioned under sub-section Focus of the proposal, the second component of the programme is based in Samarinda City.
-Locations of the specific locations for the interventions, indicatively two (2) new public spaces, will be discussed and negotiated with local government, stakeholders and communities.
+As mentioned under sub-section Focus of the proposal, the second component of the programmeprogram is based in Samarinda City.
+Locations of the specific locations for the interventions, indicatively 3intervention, one (1) new public spaces, will be space, is being discussed and negotiated with local government, stakeholders and communities.